 The most popular method of treating nightmare disorder over the past decade has been Image Rehearsal Therapy.
 Grant McEwan University psychologist Jayne Gackenbach presented a study at the Games for Health 2010 conference, outlining findings that people who play video games have better control over nightmares.
 She believes this is due to participants getting immersed in imagery where they can maneuver situations to their advantage.

-Image rehearsal therapy encourages patients to repeatedly visualize more positive versions of their dreams.
+Image Rehearsal Therapy encourages patients to repeatedly visualize more positive versions of their dreams.
 Practicing this during waking hours trains their mind to do the same while sleeping.
 However, the success of this therapy depends on a person’s ability to visualize.
 This can be especially difficult for children.

-Treating Nightmare Disorder with Virtual Reality
+Nightmare Disorder Treatment: Virtual Reality

 For his study, McNamara collaborated with Wesley J. Wildman, a Boston University School of Theology professor and an expert in artificial, computer-simulated environments.
 Wildman created slightly frightening visuals through virtual reality (VR).
 Visuals were shown to the patients on devices like Oculus Rift.